TritonDataCenter/triton-origin-image/README.md

 ### Releasing triton-origin images

-The steps above will build and publish new triton-origin images to the "dev" channel of updates.jo.
+The steps above will build and publish new triton-origin images to the "dev" channel of updates.joyent.com.
 A Triton component, say VMAPI, *could* use that new triton-origin image in the "dev" channel.
 However, we would rather have a controlled process where there is an explicit manual step to release new triton-origin images.
 Benefits:

 - We hopefully **reduce the number of active triton-origin images in use**.
 In the extreme, if every Triton component used a different triton-origin image, we could lose the space benefits on the USB key and on zpools for deployment.
-- We use this explicit process to **publish new triton-origin images to images.joyent.com and to the Triton Public Cloud**.
+- We use this opportunity to **also publish the new triton-origin images to images.joyent.com and to the Triton Public Cloud**.
 These triton-origin images are necessary for non-Joyent users (who don't have direct access to our CI system) to [build Triton components